-On December 2, 2009, Employee filed a petition for appeal with this Office from Agency's final decision terminating her position as a Counselor at the J.C.
-Nalle Elementary School due to a Reduction-in-Force ("RIF").
+On October 27, 2009, Employee filed a petition for appeal with this Office from Agency's final decision terminating her position as a Counselor at the Plummer Elementary School due to a Reduction-in-Force ("RIF").
 The matter was assigned to the undersigned judge on February 6, 2012.
-I ordered the parties to submit a legal brief by March 7, 2012.
-Agency complied by February 22, 2012, but Employee failed to do so.
+I ordered the parties to submit legal briefs by March 7, 2012, but extended the deadline to March 15, 2012.
+Both parties have submitted their briefs.
+The record is closed.